-101. The total capacity to accept fill materials for the locations identified was estimated is around 1.3M cubic-meters, while the excess materials to be deposited was estimated to be 1.27M cubic-meters.
+111. The total capacity to accept fill materials for the locations identified was estimated is around 1.3M cubic-meters, while the excess materials to be deposited was estimated to be 1.27M cubic-meters.
 This indicates that the areas identified would be sufficient to accept the excess materials from the cut.
 Similar spots can also be found during the construction phase and can also be utilized as dumping areas.
 Other dumping probable dumping area for boulders are the banks of river for which they can serve as bank protection materials.
 In addition, owners of lots along the road would opt to have their properties attain the road level for their personal usage.
 Hence, it is expected that the excess materials will not pose as major issues.
+The final deposition sites for surplus material will however be determined within the frame of the Spoil Management Plan which is included in the Site Specific EMP and prepared by the contractor.